Mean opinion score: MOS estimation using quality models

 Obtaining MOS ratings may be time-consuming and expensive as it requires the recruitment of human assessors.
-For various use cases such as codec development or service quality monitoring purposes – where quality should be estimated repeatedly and automatically – MOS scores can also be predicted by objective quality models, which typically have been developed and trained using human MOS ratings.
+For various use cases such as codec development or service quality monitoring purposes – where quality should be estimated repeatedly and automatically – MOS scores can also be predicted by objective quality models, where accuracy of the final score is determined by the correlation of prediction and MOS ratings obtained by human assesors.
 A question that arises from using such models is whether the MOS differences produced are noticeable to the users.
 For example, when rating images on a five point MOS scale, an image with a MOS equal to 5 is expected to be noticeably better in quality than one with a MOS equal to 1.
 Contrary to that, it is not evident whether an image with a MOS equal to 3.8 is noticeably better in quality than one with a MOS equal to 3.6.
 Research conducted on determining the smallest MOS difference that is perceptible to users for digital photographs showed that a MOS difference of approximately 0.46 is required in order for 75% of the users to be able to detect the higher quality image.
 Nevertheless, image quality expectation, and hence MOS, changes over time with the change of user expectations.
 As a result, minimum noticeable MOS differences determined using analytical methods such as in may change over time.